Verification planning

 Assemble final plan

-Merge all intermediate artifacts and import optional CDC or timing reports as risk inputs.
+Merge all intermediate artifacts and import optional CDC or timing reports only as risks, not as proof of signoff.

 Output